tprasadtp/protonvpn-docker/README.md

 ## PROTONVPN_SERVER

-If you already have configured a peer on the WireGuard interface, it will be preferred to avoid disrupting sessions.
 This should server name like `NL-FREE#1` or domain name like, `nl-free-01.protonvpn.net`.

 > Script cannot validate if specified server is available under your plan.
-Its user's responsibility to ensure that server specified is available under your subscription.
+Its user's responsibility to ensure that server specified is available under your subscription and supports required features!

 ## Dependencies